foundations of computational agents

 We all, of course, want computers to work on our value system, but they cannot act according to everyone’s value system.
 When you build programs to work in a laboratory, this is not usually a problem.
 The program acts according to the goals and values of the program’s designer, who is also the program’s user.
 When there are multiple users of a system, you must be aware of whose value system is incorporated into a program.
 If a company sells a medical diagnostic program to a doctor, does the advice the program gives reflect the values of society, the company, the doctor, or the patient (all of whom may have very different value systems)?
 Does it determine the doctor’s or the patient’s values?

 For autonomous cars, do the actions reflect the utility of the owner or the utility of society?
-Consider the choice between injuring n people walking across the road or injuring m family members by swerving to miss the pedestrians.
-How do the values of the lives trade off for different values of n and m, and different chances of being injured or killed?
+Consider the choice between injuring people walking across the road or injuring family members by swerving to miss the pedestrians.
+How do the values of the lives trade off for different values of and , and different chances of being injured or killed?
 Drivers who most want to protect their family would have different trade-offs than the pedestrians.
 This situation has been studied using trolley problems where the tradeoffs are made explicit and people give their moral opinions.

 If you want to build a system that gives advice to someone, you should find out what is true as well as what their values are.
 For example, in a medical diagnostic system, the appropriate procedure depends not only on patients’ symptoms but also on their priorities.
 Are they prepared to put up with some pain in order to be more aware of their surroundings?
 Are they willing to put up with a lot of discomfort to live a bit longer?
 What risks are they prepared to take?
 Always be suspicious of a program or person that tells you what to do if it does not ask you what you want to do!
 As builders of programs that do things or give advice, you should be aware of whose value systems are incorporated into the actions or advice.
 If people are affected, their preferences should be taken into account, or at least they should be aware of whose preferences are being used as a basis for decisions.